aplneto/BlackHatPython/README.md

 # BlackHatPython
-Tools and exercises from Black Hat Python book
+Tools and exercises from the book Black Hat Python

 ## Chapter 2
 * [Replacing Netcat](nc.py)